 Often though, problems are symptomatic of, well, deeper problems.
 To find out what they are, you’ll need to dig a little, and one way to do that is by employing the “Why” technique.
-It’s not about dealing with the symptoms of the problem but to identify the root cause.
+It’s not about dealing with the symptoms of the problem but identifying the root cause.

 It’s not about dealing with the symptoms of the problem but to identify the root cause.